About Forensic Services

 Quality Assurance

 The quality assurance unit is responsible for ensuring the laboratory maintains and adheres to all accreditation standards.
-The Crime Laboratory and the Crime Scene Unit are both accredited under ANAB to ISO 17025:2017 and the AR 3125 supplemental requirements.
+The Crime Laboratory, Digital Forensics Unit, and the Crime Scene Unit are accredited by ANAB meeting the requirements of ISO/IEC 17025:2017 and the supplemental requirements of the testing accreditation program.
+The current certificate and scope of accreditation can be obtained through the ANAB website.

 Learn more at anab.org